Odhrán Mac Niallais: Inter-county

 Mac Niallais returned to the Donegal team under the management of Declan Bonner in 2018.
 He scored 1–2 against Kerry in the opening round of the 2018 National Football League in Killarney and repeated the feat against Tyrone in Omagh during the fifth round of fixtures.
 He started the final and scored a point as Donegal secured the 2018 Ulster Senior Football Championship.

 Following the death of a clubmate in a car accident in January 2019, Mac Niallais opted out of the Donegal panel that year.
 He thus missed out on the 2019 Ulster Senior Football Championship, which Donegal won.
 But from September 2019, Mac Niallais met regularly with county manager Bonner.
 By November, Mac Niallais had decided to return to the team.
 "At the same time", Mac Niallais later said, "it was still in the back of my mind to go away.
 I did say that to [Declan] and he was fine with it".
 In December 2019, Bonner confirmed that Mac Niallais had opted out of the Donegal panel for 2020.

 In February 2020, he moved to Crouch End in England, close to Alexandra Palace, with the intention of playing football for North London Shamrocks.
 He had contemplated going to join friends in Sydney; however, the arrival of a then 18-month-old godson convinced him to remain closer to family.
 In March 2020, he spoke about the intensity of committing to inter-county football: "Your life's completely taken over by it.
 It's gone to extreme levels where personally, I don't know.
 I wasn't built for that kinda stuff.
 I obviously used to love it but after a few years of doing it, I nearly had enough of it.
 I wouldn't be a big fan of the travelling.
 If training was down in Magheragallon every Tuesday, Thursday, Saturday, Sunday, I'd be there every time, I'd play for Donegal no bother".

 By mid-2020, due to the emergence of the COVID-19 pandemic, Mac Niallais was back with Gaoth Dobhair.

 He returned to the county team for the 2021 season but decided to depart again ahead of the 2022 season.

 Personal life

 He plays golf (reaching a handicap of 14 in early 2020) at his local club, located close to the Gaoth Dobhair GAA club's base.
 He has also been a regular snooker player in Letterkenny.

+He is the younger brother of Ronan Mac Niallais, who managed Gaoth Dobhair to the 2023 Donegal Senior Football Championship final during his first year in charge.